djangocon/2020.djangocon.eu/djangocon_2020/content/about/tickets/tickets.md

 ---

 Please get in touch, if you have a ticket claim, for instance through a sponsorship or as a speaker at [2020@djangocon.eu](mailto:2020@djangocon.eu).
-Previous tickets platform here